-If the property you are renting has a fireplace this cannot be used unless you have been given written permission from your Property Manager.
+If the property you are renting has a fireplace this cannot be used unless you have been given written permission from your property manager.
 A quick email can confirm whether you can use it if you are unsure.
-Some fireplaces are ornamental and may have their flue/chimney blocked and using it could cause a house fire or property damage.
+Some fireplaces are ornamental and may have their flue/chimney freezer goods spoilt.
+The landlord's insurance blocked and using it could cause a house fire or property damage.